goschtl/zope/bluebream/website/docs/v1.0/faq.rst

   <browser:defaultSkin name="skinname" />

-For more details about skinning, read the :ref:`man-skinning` documentation.
+For more details about skinning, read the third part of :ref:`tutorial
+<tut3-tutorial>` and :ref:`man-skinning` documentation.

 .. _faq-programming: